What is the Heilmeier Catechism? And why is it important? Vertx explores how to draft a winning proposal in 8 easy steps.

 1. What are you trying to do?
 Articulate your objectives using absolutely no jargon.

 Here’s a question that is so self-evident in its necessity for an answer that you may question its inclusion within the catechism.
-However, we find its raison d’être in the last term: jargon.
+However, we find the clincher in the last term: jargon.

 The nitty-gritty of a proposal often bogs down proposal writers.
 They become so focused on the technicality of their project that they forget their audience.